-Don’t miss out on all the amazing things to do in Krakow and this amazing European destination on your next visit.
-Use our complete guide of things to do in Krakow, Poland to help you plan your trip!
+Don’t miss out on all the amazing Krakow attractions and this amazing European destination on your next visit.
+Use our complete guide of things to do in Krakow, Poland and what to see in Krakow to help you plan your trip!

 Say it right.

 The first thing to do in Krakow, Poland is to learn how to properly pronounce it.
 That is only if you’re anything like us and have no experience in the Polish language or traveling through Poland before this visit.
 Luckily for us, we had our Polish friend Hanna who was patient enough to teach us the correct pronunciation, or close to it.
 It turns out, we had a really hard time saying things properly, so to save yourself the embarrassment we endured, take a minute and learn how to say it properly.

 Explore the Jewish Quarter

 One of the best things to do in Krakow is explore Kazimierz, or the Jewish Quarter extensively as its one of the most cultural and historical parts of the city and where you can find some of the best Krakow sightseeing.
 Being the hub for Jewish culture in the city, this is the place where Jews have lived since the 14th century until they were forcibly relocated by Nazis to the Krakow ghetto across the river in 1941.
 Before this, this was always a place where Jews and Polish people coexisted together in the same place.